 What follows is a rough translation and some comments on the story of the Magi, Matthew 2:1-12, the reading for Epiphany.
-Below is a brief article that I wrote for Interpretation in 2003.
+Like Christmas, the Entry into Jerusalem, the Crucifixion, and Easter, Epiphany is one of those stories that preachers address every year.
+After a while it feels like Every.
+Single.
+Year.

 Yet Jesus having been born in Bethlehem of the Judeans, in the days of Herod the king, Magi from the east arrived into Jerusalem